wadaniel/korali/examples/reaction/README.rst

 Plotting
 --------

-You can see the averaged trajectories of the SSM by running the command
+You can see the averaged trajectories of the SSM by running the command (trajectories are averaged in bins that have been previously defined)

 .. code-block:: console